A Perfect Storm for Older People’s Housing

 Becky Ricketts, Care & Repair Cymru Policy Officer and author of report:

 “We do not believe that older people should live in a hazardous home or live without dignity due to being on low income.
 That’s why a national safety net grant programme is needed.
-It would give vulnerable older homeowners access to urgent and essential repairs.”
+It would give vulnerable older homeowners access to urgent and essential repairs.
+Last year, we provided over 56,000 services to older people across Wales.”